HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

   )
 }}

 The median is at around 300 KiB, meaning that half of usages download below 300 KiB, and half are larger.
 90% of all Wasm responses stay below 2.6 MiB on desktop and 1.4 MiB on mobile.

+{{ figure_markup(
+  caption="Largest WASM response downloaded over desktop.", content="46 MB", classes="big-number",
+  sheets_gid="1401232418",
+  sql_file="sizes_and_savings.sql"
+)
+}}

-At the same time, the largest response in the HTTP Archive downloads about 46 MiB of Wasm on desktop and 29 MiB on mobile.
+The largest response in the HTTP Archive downloads about 46 MiB of Wasm on desktop and 29 MiB on mobile.

 Even with compression, those numbers are still pretty extreme, considering that many parts of the world still don't have a high-speed internet connection.
 Aside from reducing the scope of applications and libraries themselves, is there anything websites could do to improve those stats?